-The online master’s in Counseling for Mental Health and Wellness program prepares you to become a clinical mental health counselor who works with culturally diverse populations across the life span.
+The online master’s in Counseling for Mental Health and Wellness program prepares you to become a counselor who works with culturally diverse populations across the life span.
 After graduating, you will be able to:

 Help clients of all ages and backgrounds craft lives of health, wellness, and meaning.

 Apply critical counseling skills, including case conceptualization, practice, and advocacy.

 Conduct assessments and interventions with children, adolescents, and adults.

 The master’s in mental health counseling allows you to tailor your program by choosing from a variety of elective courses on topics like cognitive behavioral therapy, substance-related disorders, marriage and family counseling, adolescent sexual decision-making, responses to trauma, and immigrant-origin youth.

 Counseling@NYU admits students on a rolling basis, and we are currently accepting applications for both our school counseling and mental health counseling programs.
 The programs offer cohorts that begin in January, May, and September.
 Please note: our next cohort is September 2022.